 Thus, you must take the necessary steps to protect your business, which includes hiring an experienced and trusted divorce attorney.

 When you give up half of your business, it may also mean paying the other assets to your former spouse.
-A good example is couples owning assets such as a marital home, vehicles, even premium valuables such as art or other rare collections.
+A good example is couples owning assets such as a marital home, vehicles, and even premium valuables such as art or other rare collections.

 When you opt not to give up your half business, you have the option of giving your former spouse more of the marital assets.
 Essentially, you are ensuring that your former spouse doesn’t get ahold of the business you’ve worked hard for.